livepeer-ssai/Livepeer--instream-ads/README.md

 ```

   The above snippet is a basic player.
-More functionalities and customization can be added to it .You can refer to [example]("")
+More functionalities and customization can be added to it .You can refer to [example](https://github.com/livepeer-ssai/Livepeer--instream-ads/blob/master/src/App.jsx) on how to add loading and error components.